paytabscom/paytabs-magento2.x/README.md

 ### Install using FTP method

-*Note: Delete any previous PayTabs plugin.*
+*Note: Delete any previous ClickPay plugin.*

 1. Download the latest release of the plugin
-2. Upload the folder `PayTabs` to the magento2 installation directory: `app/code/`
+2. Upload the folder `ClickPay` to the magento2 installation directory: `app/code/`
 3. Run the following Magento commands:
    1. `php bin/magento setup:upgrade`
    2. `php bin/magento setup:static-content:deploy`